tobischimanski/extreme-weather-event-impacts/README.md

 ### File-based Data

 ## Models
-We upload all models, and training data on HuggingFace in this repository
+We upload all models, and training data on [HuggingFace in this repository](https://huggingface.co/extreme-weather-impacts).
+Model usage is described in the corresponding model pages.

 ## Repository under construction
 The repository is currently being constructed.
 If you have any questions, please reach out to tobias.schimanski@df.uzh.ch.